How we choose what to recommend.

 The three highest-priority locations are: inside the shower at hip height (33–36 inches from floor) on the entry wall; next to the toilet on the side wall 33–36 inches high and 6 inches in front of the toilet seat; and outside the shower entry for stepping over the threshold.

 Grab bars should always be anchored into wall studs or with toggle bolts rated for grab bar use.
 Screwing only into tile or drywall can fail under the force of a fall.
-If you cannot locate studs at the right location, the Moen SecureMount system is designed to address this challenge with its proprietary anchor system.
+If you cannot locate studs at the right location, use toggle bolts rated for 500+ lbs so the bar holds under full body weight.

 Quality permanent grab bars support 250–500 lbs when properly installed into studs.
 The Moen SecureMount and Delta 18-inch bars are both rated to 500 lbs.
 Suction cup bars typically support 200–250 lbs at best.
 ADA-compliant grab bars must support a 250 lb static load test.